+'''

-\$ uXMS pxrelay.moos --colorany=APPLES,PEARS --all
+$ uXMS pxrelay.moos --colorany=APPLES,PEARS --all

+'''

 - 3. Kick off the activity by poking one of the APPLES or PEARS variables with an initial value.
 Confirm that things are working as they should. - 4.
-Add uTimerScript to your mission file, with a simple script to kick off the pXRelay handshaking at some point after launch (say 10 secs), as an alternative way to kicking off the active instead of uPokeDB.
+Add uTimerScript to your mission file, with a simple script to kick off the pXRelay handshaking at some point after launch (say 10 secs), as an alternative way to kicking off the activity instead of uPokeDB.
 You'll need to add uTimerScript to your ANTLER configuration block, and add a simple script (a uTimerScript configuration block) to your .moos file. - 5.
-Change your uTimerScript script to be the ascending counter script from Section 1.9, incrementing COUNTER_A 1 to 10.
+Change your uTimerScript script to be the ascending counter script from Section 1.9, incrementing COUNTER\A 1 to 10.
 Configure it with paused=false, but add a condition to your script (condition = APPLES == \$(PEARS).
 Re-launch the revised mission.
-Since APPLES is equal to PEARS periodically, the condition will periodically be met. - 6.
+Since APPLES is equal to PEARS periodically, the condition will periodically be met.
+(You will still need to kick things off with either an initial poke from the command line, or re-use the script from the previous item as a second script to kick things off.) - 6.
 Try changing the AppTick in one of the pXRelay configurations to 0.1.
 You should note that the script is now mostly in the state where its conditions are not met.
 Can you explain why?